tskit-dev/tskit/docs/data-model.rst

 This section is best skipped unless you are writing a program that records tables directly.

+.. _sec_table_simplification:

 Simplification
 --------------

-Simplification of a tree sequence is in fact a transformation method applied to the underlying tables: the method :meth:`TreeSequence.simplify` calls :meth:`TableCollection.simplify` on the tables, and loads a new tree sequence.
+Simplification of a tree sequence is in fact a transformation method applied to the underlying tables: the method :meth:`.TreeSequence.simplify` calls :meth:`.TableCollection.simplify` on the tables, and loads a new tree sequence.
 The main purpose of this method is to remove redundant information, only retaining the minimal tree sequence necessary to describe the genealogical history of the ``samples`` provided.